7terminals/puppet-sudo/README.markdown

 Overview
 --------

-The sudo module
+The sudo module manages the sudo package on the system, and the various roles for different users.

 Module Description
 -------------------

-The Apache sudo module allows Puppet to install sudo and update the bashrc file to include sudo in the path.
+The sudo module allow Puppet to manage the sudo package on the system, and the install new sudo roles easily with the sudo::add_role resource definition.

 Setup
 -----

 **What sudo affects:**

-* installation directory for sudo
-* bashrc file of the user or /etc/bashrc if parameter pathfile is not set
-* ToDo - some more info about keeping apache sudo in its own folder so that on ensure => absent, someone' /usr/local does not disappear
+* sudoers file(/etc/sudoers)
+* sudoers directory(/etc/sudoers.d)

-### Beginning with Apache sudo
+### Beginning with sudo

-To setup Apache sudo on a server
+To setup sudo on a server

-    sudo::setup { "example.com-sudo":
+    class { 'sudo':
-      ensure        => 'present',
-      source        => 'apache-sudo-1.9.0-bin.tar.gz',
-      deploymentdir => '/home/example.com/apps/apache-sudo',
+      config => 'sudoers'
+    }

+To add a role for a user

+    sudo::add_role { 'sudo_role_example.com':
       user => 'example.com',
-      pathfile      => '/home/example.com/.bashrc'
+      role => 'ALL=(ALL) ALL'
     }

 Usage
 ------

-The `sudo::setup` resource definition has several parameters to assist installation of sudo.

 **Parameters within `sudo`**

+####`config`

+This parameter specifies the main sudoers file(/etc/sudoers).
+If specified, the file must reside within the caller module's templates directory.

+If not specified, the default configuration file is acceptable in most situations.

+**Parameters within `sudo::add_role`**

 ####`ensure`

-This parameter specifies whether sudo should be deployed to the deployment directory and bashrc file is updated or not.
+This parameter specifies whether this user's role is enabled or not.

-Valid arguments are "present" or "absent".
-Default
+Valid arguments are 'present' or 'absent'.

-####`source`

-This parameter specifies the source for the sudo archive.
-This file must be in the files directory in the caller module.
-Only .tar.gz source archives are supported.

-####`deploymentdir`

-This parameter specifies the directory where sudo will be installed.
+Defaults to present.

 ####`user`

-This parameter is used to set the permissions for the installation directory of sudo.
+This parameter is used to specify the the owner of the role.

-####`pathfile`
+####`role`

-This parameter is used to find and update the bashrc file to include sudo in the environment path.
+This parameter is used to set the role for the user.
+Example: ALL=(ALL) NOPASSWD:ALL

 Limitations